Christmas Tea

 Ingredients

-• ½ to 1 cup granulated sugar see note
+• 1 cup granulated sugar, see note for using less (my preference)

 • 1 cinnamon stick